About

 Hiking Rim to River in Grand Canyon National Park during our first cross country road trip in 2007

 I owned a small sedan and a flip-phone (the first gen iPhone had just recently come out).
 We clipped coupons for non-perishable goods and stockpiled a few box-loads of ultra cheap foods to last us on the road.
 We navigated the entire trip with a giant Rand McNally road atlas and free highway maps picked up along the way at state line visitor centers.
 It was truly a shoe-string endeavor.
-There are no Instagram; no #vanlife.
+There was no Instagram; no #vanlife.
 A lot of folks tried to dissuade me from this purportedly crazy idea, but I would do it again in a heartbeat: it was amazing.

 Road tripping the Blue Ridge Parkway in 2019